Architecture and Design: Exploring the Interplay of Form and Function

 Architecture and design often intersect and collaborate in creating holistic and integrated built environments.

-Examples of Collaboration:
+Examples of Collaboration

 - Architectural Design and Interior Design: Architects and interior designers work together to ensure that the interior spaces of a building complement the overall architectural design and meet the functional and aesthetic needs of the occupants.